Financing the additional supply of strategic materials

 For fertiliser-related Strategic Reserve support, the Department of Agriculture, Fisheries and Forestry (DAFF) acts as the initial point of contact for enquiries from proponents.

-For critical minerals and other general Strategic Reserve matters, the Department of Industry, Science and Resources (DISR) acts as the initial point of contact for enquiries from proponents.
+For critical minerals, the Department of Industry, Science and Resources (DISR) acts as the initial point of contact for enquiries from proponents.

 Proposals will be assessed against our standard due diligence process including environment, social and financial assessments, credit, risk and legal approvals and compliance with applicable laws and regulations.